metabrainz/picard-docs/config/options_before_tagging.rst

    Check to remove APEv2 tags from MP3 files – ID3 is recommended for MP3 files.
 Picard will write ID3 tags to MP3 files
    regardless of this setting.

+**Fix missing seekpoints for FLAC files**

+   Some software has issues handling FLAC files that have an empty seek table metadata block.
+This options removes the empty and hence unused seek table block from the files on saving.

 **Preserve these tags from being cleared or overwritten with MusicBrainz data**

    This is an advanced option: If you have tags which you need to preserve, enter their names here to stop Picard from